mrismanaziz/Reforestation/README.md

-## What do you call a boy who stopped digging holes?
-Douglas.
+## I knew a guy who collected candy canes, they were all in mint condition